semagnum/light-painter/docs/index.markdown

 ### Adjust Lamp

 This is a separate tool where the modal adjusts the currently active lamp instead of adding a new one.
+Its parameters are similar to the Light Paint tool.
-You can find this tool, with a purple lamp icon, right below the add light tool group.
+You can find it with its purple lamp icon.

 ## Mesh and Tube Light Paint